Note: The ServiceNow integration is in beta.

 Note: This field is not editable.

-From here, you can now either configure your environment within Split for ServiceNow approvals or go to ServiceNow to finish your integration.
+From here, you can either configure your environment within Split for ServiceNow approvals or go to ServiceNow to finish setting up your integration.

-- Within the selected workspace, click View.
-The environments associated with this workspace display.
+- For one of the projects, click View.
+The environments associated with this project display.

 - Within the Environments tab, click Edit on the desired environment (e.g. Prod-client).
 The Edit environment page appears.